Uplift » Talking to Clients About Legal Funding

 When your client approaches you about funding, illustrate clearly how much might need to be paid back out of their settlement.

 Try to show them honestly what the amount they borrow could grow to based on terms you’ve seen on other clients’ contracts.
-Show them how much of their settlement will be left, after medical liens, your fees and this new funding.
+Show them how much of their settlement will be left after medical liens, your fees, and this new funding.

-If you’ve given them a decent picture of what to expect, they are less likely to regret funding later.
+If you’ve given them a decent picture of what to expect, they are less likely to regret the funding later.

 Try to guide clients to companies with decent rates